-The transactions are listed on back of Form MV-37 and include:
+The transactions listed on back of Form MV-37 include:

-Lien Verification -Allows the lienholder to verify they are the lienholder for a specific Title or VIN number.
+Lien Verification - This transaction allows the lienholder to verify they are the lienholder for a specific Title or VIN number.

-Rejection of Lien - Allows a lienholder to reject the lien establishment transaction, as sent by PennDOT, when the lienholder believes the record was established in error.
+Rejection of Lien - This transaction allows a lienholder to reject the lien establishment transaction, as sent by PennDOT, when the lienholder believes the record was established in error.

-Rejection of Changed Vehicle Data - Allows the lienholder to reject the changed vehicle transaction, as sent by PennDOT, when the lienholder has no corresponding record on their file.
+Rejection of Changed Vehicle Data - This transaction allows the lienholder to reject the changed vehicle transaction, as sent by PennDOT, when the lienholder has no corresponding record on their file.

-Change Owner Address - This transaction is used by the lienholder to update the owner's address at any time while its electronic lien is in place.
+Change Owner Address - This transaction allows the lienholder to update the owner's address at any time while its electronic lien is in place.

-Change Owner Address and Release Lien - This transaction is used by the lienholder to update the owner's address and then release its electronic lien, resulting in an unencumbered paper title issued to the owner at the new address.
+Change Owner Address and Release Lien - This transaction allows the lienholder to update the owner's address and then release its electronic lien, resulting in an unencumbered paper title issued to the owner at the new address.

-Release Lien - This transaction is used by the lienholder to release its electronic lien, resulting in an unencumbered paper title issued to the owner.
+Release Lien - This transaction allows the lienholder to release its electronic lien, resulting in an unencumbered paper title issued to the owner.

-Release Lien to a Dealer - This transaction is used by the lienholder to release its electronic lien when a vehicle loan is paid off by a vehicle dealer, resulting in a paper title issued to the dealer.
+Release Lien to an Approved Third Party - This transaction allows the lienholder to release its electronic lien when a vehicle loan is paid off by a vehicle dealer, resulting in a paper title issued to the dealer.

-Convert ELT to Paper Title - This transaction is used by the lienholder to convert an electronic title to a paper title with the lien information intact, resulting in a paper title issued to the lienholder.
+Convert ELT to Paper Title - This transaction allows the lienholder to convert an electronic title to a paper title with the lien information intact, resulting in a paper title issued to the lienholder.

-Convert Existing Paper Title to ELT - This transaction is used by the lienholder to convert a paper title with lien to an electronic title with lien.
+Convert Existing Paper Title to ELT - This transaction allows the lienholder to convert a paper title with lien to an electronic title with lien.